ezradiniz/Kaplar-Bot/README.md

 ### License

-This project is licensed under the GNU Public License v.3.0 License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU Public License v.3.0 - see the [LICENSE](LICENSE) file for details